Police To Add More Sections In FIR In Couple Torture Case: DIG - UrduPoint

 Police To Add More Sections In FIR In Couple Torture Case: DIG

-Islamabad police have announced to add more sections in the First Information Report (FIR) in the couple assault case after few new facts came to light during the investigation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jul, 2021 ) :Islamabad police have announced to add more sections in the First Information Report (FIR) in the couple assault case after few new facts came to light during the investigation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jul, 2021 ) :Islamabad police have decided to add more sections of Pakistan Penal Code (PPC) in couple harassment case which included wrongful confinement, sexual abuse and extortion.

-Deputy-Inspector General (DIG) (Operations) Afzaal Ahmed Kousar told the media here on Monday that in the light of new facts emerged during the investigation, the police have decided to add more sections including 375A/375D PPC, 384 PPC, 342 PPC, 114 PPC, 395 PPC, 496A and 377B in the FIR 442/2021 registered at police station Golra Sharif, Islamabad besides those pertaining to the crime as dacoity and extortion.

-Kausar said that the accused could get a death sentence or life imprisonment for the crime they committed against the couple.
+The FIR of the couple harassment case was registered on July 6, 2021 at Golra police station on behalf of sub-inspector Syed Asim Ghafar, after which some of the suspects were traced and arrested.
+The FIR said the incident took place within Golra police station limits at an apartment building in sector E-11/2.

+The case was registered under section 341 (punishment for wrongful restraint), 354A (assault or use of criminal force to woman and stripping her of her clothes), 506 (ii) (punishment for criminal intimidation) and 509 (word, gesture or act intended to insult the modesty of a woman) of the PPC.

 He said the mobile phones of the main accused in the case, Usman Mirza have been recovered and were being sent for forensic test.